onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 # SECTION: Causality
 ██████████████████████████████████████████████████████████████████

+"Things are the way they are because they got that way." - Gerald Weinberg

 > "All models are wrong, but some are useful." - [George E. P. Box](https://en.wikipedia.org/wiki/All_models_are_wrong)

 > "The complexity and noise permeating any real causal nexus generates a fog of uncertainty.
 Slight biases in causal attribution, or in blameworthiness (e.g., sins of commission are worse than sins of omission) allow a stable niche for extracting undeserved credit or targeting undeserved blame.
 If the patient recovers, it was due to my heroic efforts; if not, the underlying disease was too severe.
 If it weren't for my macroeconomic policy, the economy would be even worse.
 The abandonment of moral warfare, and a wider appreciation of nexus causality and misattribution arbitrage would help us all shed at least some of the destructive delusions that cost humanity so much." - [John Tooby](https://www.edge.org/response-detail/11211#:~:text=The%20complexity%20and,humanity%20so%20much.)